 Keeping the apples from turning brown

-Once an apple has been cut it exposes the damaged/cut cells to oxygen which then causes iron oxide to from.
+Once an apple has been cut it exposes the damaged/cut cells to oxygen which causes iron oxide to form on the apple slices.
 Basically, a cut apple = a browning apple.

 Thankfully, there are many great tricks you can use to help keep your apples from browning while sitting on the serving tray.

 - Use “Ball’s Fresh Fruit”: This is an ascorbic acid/Vitamin C product that can be found in the canning section at the market.
 In my opinion, this works the best.

 - Lemon juice or any juice containing citric acid.
 Simply brush or dip the fruit with the juice.
 Be aware that whatever flavor juice you use will affect the taste of the apple.

 - Use tart apples as they have a higher acidic level

 - Use a very sharp knife.
 A sharp knife does less damage to the apple cells

 Types of fresh apples: You can use any type of apple for this fun dessert dip.
 Some common tart apples include: Granny Smith green apples, Pink Lady, Braeburn and McIntosh.
 Some sweet apples would be: Gala, Fuji, and Honeycrisp.

 How to Make Brickle Dip + Serving Ideas

 BEAT + FOLD.
 You can use a stand mixer or hand mixer to beat the cream cheese, sugars and vanilla in a bowl.
 Then fold in the toffee bits.
 It’s that simple. 😉